frictionlessdata/covid-tracker/pages/data.md

 ## Extract

-First of all, we need to extract all the data packages from Github.
-We're going to look at all the repos having `datapackage.json` in the root directory.
-Github Search API has quite strict querying limits so we have to use different techniques to avoid rate limit errors:
+First of all, we need to extract all the from Our World in Data and Excess Mortality repositories:

 ```bash
 $ python code/extract.py